andreidobrinski/docker-kubernetes-course-udemy/notes.md

 - need to create the secret for every environment
 - used for PGPASSWORD:
   - `kubectl create secret generic secret_name --from-literal key=value`

+Using a Git SHA for unique image ids sent to docker

+- each push generates a unique id
+- ability to checkout a SHA for debugging purposes